software-students-spring2024/3-python-package-exercise-snailman/README.md

 ## Build package:

 1. Run `python -m build` in the directory where `pyproject.toml` is located.
-2. Verify that the built .tar archive has the correct contents using tar --list -f dist/wordutilities-[package-version].tar.gz
+2. Verify that the built .tar archive has the correct contents using 'tar --list -f dist/wordutilities-[package-version].tar.gz'

 ## Test package: